dstearle/vue-gaugejs-gallery/README.md

   <br>

-  gaugeScore :
+  pointer :

-- gaugeScore is what determines the value for the graph and can be passed down from another component.
-- The value for gaugeScore determines the length of the bar for the gauge and the animated number that is generated (if there is one).
-- If you like you can take other data objects from "opts" and put them into props.
+- Part of "opts" data object.
+- Controls appearance of the point in the gauge.

   <table>
     <tr>